glen-mac/watHeaders/README.md

 Why do it by hand when you can automate it?
 And in Go!

+The output file produced, is a CSV file containing the headers checked for, and the hosts that responded - with their results.
+Runtime flags are included so you can customize what represents success in the fields and what does not.

 WatHeaders supports a configurable `hosts.json` file which allows you to add header `name` and `value` pairs to the array - supporting regex!
 So you can go through a list of hosts and determine if they respond with desired key:value pairings abiding by your supplied regex!

 # Installation